x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-mailbox-features-for-users.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## Use the Shell to modify TUI settings on a UM mailbox policy
+## Use Exchange Online PowerShell to modify TUI settings on a UM mailbox policy

 This example sets TUI-related settings on a UM mailbox policy named `MyUMMailboxPolicy`.

 ```
 Set-UMMailbox -identity MyUMMailboxPolicy -AllowSubscriberAccess $true -AllowTUIAccessToCalendar $false -AllowTUIAccessToDirectory $false -AllowTUIAccessToEmail -$true -AllowTUIAccessToPersonalContacts $true